Contributing¶

 Common maintenance pitfalls¶

-Documentation drift is the most frequent issue.
-Version references and workflow job descriptions in
+Documentation drift is the most frequent issue: version references and workflow job descriptions in

 Angle-bracket placeholders in bash code blocks.
-The

 Generator/formatter ping-pong is recurrent.
 Any code that writes a checked-in Markdown file competes with